Gdlv/trackJR/README.md

 The cause for the problem is that R cannot find the libstdc++ version needed by `Julia`.
 To deal with the problem, users can export "TheFolderContainsJulia/lib/julia" to R_LD_LIBRARY_PATH.

+### libdSFMT.dll
-A problem where Win could not find *.dll file when its exist in your PC: libdSFMT.dll dyn.load("the folder that contains julia binary/bin/libdSFMT.dll")
+The cause for the problem is that R cannot find the libdSFMT.dll version needed by `Julia`. dyn.load("the folder that contains julia binary/bin/libdSFMT.dll")